I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 So, I kept an open mind and things went pretty well for a while.
-He told me he loved me five months into our relationship, on a rainy Sunday afternoon at his apartment.
+He told me he loved me three months into our relationship, on a rainy Sunday afternoon at his apartment.
 I was cleaning up the breakfast dishes, and he came up behind me and kissed my ear, whispering those three little words every good woman wants to hear.
 I turned around to face him and just smiled and kissed him on the lips.
 It would take me longer to get there but I felt like I might.
 A month later, I returned the phrase every good man wants to hear after morning sex at his apartment, only half-believing it to be true, but feeling like I owed it to him.

 It sounds cold, I know, and Brian was great and everything.
 He just wasn’t Jakob Feinman.
 But when he proposed to me with a gorgeous ring over dinner at our favorite Italian restaurant three months later, I said yes.
-Maybe it was all the champagne, because all I could see in my head was Jake asking me to move in with him as those ocean waves crashed below us and the sunset bathed us in eternally warm light.
-The sky was the limit that night with Feinman but on this one?
+Maybe it was all the wine, because all I could see in my head was Jake asking me to move in with him as those ocean waves crashed below us and the sunset bathed us in eternally warm light.
+The sky was the limit that night with Feinman, but on this one?
 This night with Brian?
 It felt like a door was closing and limits were all I would have.
 Jake was infinity.
 Brian felt like a window shade being drawn to block the glare.
 Still.
 I somehow said yes.
-Who knows why really.
+Who knows why, really.

 The next few months we talked a lot about our future together.
 Well, Brian talked and I listened.
 He had big plans and he was just so happy I was part of it.
 Don’t get me wrong, I loved him in my own way but it felt confining to me, a done deal, the end of the road.
 Somewhere on that road, I was sure, was a detour back to Feinman, if I could only find the right map.
 At this point, though, I really had no idea where Feinman was.
-In Chicago, married, in private practice, was all I had heard.
+In Chicago, married, a doctor, was all I had heard.
 We had lost touch since I’d learned that much about him.
 How could I continue to cling to that nebulae, that notion of Jake, and let others like Brian slip through the cracks?
 What was wrong with me?
 Brian didn’t even seem to notice my remote quality inching slowly to the surface until his mom asked us over brunch if we had set the date yet.

 “Oh, no, we’re fine,” I said, piling up potatoes onto my fork, as though I’d been asked if we needed more coffee.

 The trajectory of my non-commitment sailed aimlessly over the heads of his parents and sisters, hitting its arc just above the platter of bagels and cream cheese, leaving them all anxiously waiting for something to drop.
-Somewhere.
-Definitively.

 What exactly was wrong with this picture of me and Brian, you’re probably wondering?
 Go ahead, shake your head all you want, plenty of people have.
-Well, it’s like this:

 Strike One: I wasn’t sure I wanted to have kids at this stage of the game and Brian was ready now.
 He talked about it often.
 Our kids.
 Our family.
-Won’t it be great when…
+Won’t it be great when . . .

 Things came down to a slow simmer when Brian got serious as we were walking to our car after movie night.

+Even though, clearly, something was suspended in the air above us and going nowhere.
+We weren’t exactly hitting it out of the park of late, not even close.
 Our five dates a week slipped into three and by the end of my second beer at the Fourth of July pool party at his sister Janie’s we decided to call it quits.
 To call the game, as it were.
 Rained out.

 It wasn’t even dark yet as he walked me to my car, well before the big fireworks display.
 I hadn’t been paying enough attention to Janie’s kids and a bell went off in his head.
 He simply couldn’t invest any more time in it, he said.
 He wanted a real commitment that had a real future, he explained.
 His faith and hope in me had completely fizzled out like a dud firecracker, with a little hiss and a pop.
 A wisp of smoke.